 Military-grade alloy is used in the making of this String King Metal 2 Attack Lacrosse Shaft.
 This is the reason why this lacrosse attack shaft is much stronger and lighter than other traditional lacrosse sticks that are commonly available in the market.
 The impact points if this String King Metal 2 Attack Lacrosse Shaft are designed in such a way that they can help you improve your game at the most crucial junctions of the game.
 Interestingly, this attack lacrosse shaft comes with a 6-month warranty.

-Brine Alias Streak Attack Handle looks stunning with a refreshingly new graphics.
+Brine Vintage Attack Handle looks stunning with a refreshingly new graphics.
 It is a bit heavy but that should not be an issue because it does not affect your style of playing in one way or the other.
-Brine Alias Streak Attack Handle is contrasted with a 6000-grade aluminum alloy that adds to its impressive strength and durability.
-Easy to maneuver, Brine Alias Streak Attack Handle can be used by either midfielders or attackers.
+Brine Vintage Attack Handle is contrasted with a 6000-grade aluminum alloy that adds to its impressive strength and durability.
+Easy to maneuver, Brine Vintage Attack Handle can be used by either midfielders or attackers.

 Epoch Dragonfly iD Attack/Midfield Lacrosse Shaft is made from carbon fiber that has added to its superior strength and durability.
 In order to improve the mechanical “locking” compatibility of the stick, this shaft has undergone a chemical surface treatment process.
 The compatibility between matrix resin and the fiber is maintained by this innovative chemical surface treatment process.

 To offer consistent grip, Epoch Dragonfly iD Attack/Midfield Lacrosse Shaft is applied with “gritty” textured topcoat.
 If you are looking for a lightweight shaft that offers more whip on shots, just put your trust on this lacrosse shaft and you will not feel disappointed.

 Lacrosse Shafts: What Are They?